AlexMordred/laravel-email-verification/README.md

 }
 ```

-And this is the `registeredApi()` method under the hood in case you're developoing an API:
+And this is the `registeredApi()` method under the hood in case you're developing an API:

 ```php
 public static function registeredApi($user)